 Once you get a rough idea of what you want to store, you can start looking for the right storage provider and size of the storage unit.
 Choose a storage company that’s close to your college or university as it is more convenient for travelling.
-Check if the company has achieved any professional accreditations such as the ISO 9001 or who is a member of the British Association of Removers – this is proof that their service is at a high quality, secure and reliable.
+Check if the company has achieved any professional accreditations such as the ISO 9001 or ISO 14001 – this is proof that their service is at a high quality, secure and reliable.
 Make sure you read online reviews from previous customers and get an idea of whether their services are worth investing.
 It is also ideal to pay a visit to the facility before deciding to store your possessions as you can observe their security and maintenance levels.
 To save yourself some money, keep a close eye on any student storage deals that are on offer.

 Organise your storage unit

 Stack your boxes carefully if you’re going to the storage unit yourself.
 Make sure you have the heaviest boxes at the bottom and the lighter boxes at the top.
 If you need some items sooner, place those boxes closer to the front of the unit, so you don’t need to rearrange the entire storage unit.